Why work at Times Media?

 Thank you for visiting our website and the interest shown in our Company.

-If you are a recent graduate, a South African citizen under 30, have initiative and curiousity, excellent English Language writing skills and a strong committement to a career in journalism with Times Media we’d like to meet you,
+If you are a recent graduate, a South African citizen under 30, have initiative and curiousity, excellent English language writing skills and a strong commitement to a career in journalism with Times Media we’d like to meet you.

-This internship runs from 3 February – 31 December 2014.
-A monthly stipend will be paid to successful candidates.
+This internship runs from 2 February – 31 December 2015

-2) Write an essay of not more than 600 words on the topic:
+- Write an essay/article of not more than 600 words on the topic:

-Please put "TM Journalism Internship" in the subject line of your e-mail and attach the form and the essay.
+Please put "TM Journalism Internship" in the subject line of your e-mail and attach the form and the essay only.

 Queries with regard to the application process can be directed to Phumzile Mbatha on 011-280-5861.